runtipi/raspberrypi/README.md

 ### 4. Set the current runtipi version in `config`

-Replace the `runtipi_version` with a version from the stable runtipi repo, like 3.0.0
+Replace the `runtipi_version` with a version from the stable runtipi repo, like v3.0.0

-> ⚠️ Warning!
-Do not add the v prefix in the version, e.g. v3.0.0 will not work, only put the version e.g 3.0.0!

 ### 5. Build